LmanTW/themify.nvim/README.md

 - 🔍 Switch between colorschemes with a live preview!
 - ⚡️ Optimized startup time with lazy-loaded colorschemes!

+> [!NOTE]
+> Planning on a rewrite to introduce a job-based system and a more flexible UI system.

 ## 📦 Installation

 > [!WARNING]